 Here is a more detailed list of the signs of low freon in a car to look for:

 The entire purpose of having air conditioning in the car is to keep the cabin cool.
 When the system isn’t working right, you might first notice that the air becomes warmer or simply doesn’t get as cool as it once did.

-As there becomes less Freon in the system, the air should get warmer.
+As the amount of Freon in the system continues to decrease, the air should get warmer.
 However, this problem can also be caused by a bad condenser or compressor, so you need to do some diagnostics before adding Freon.

 2. AC Clutch Doesn’t Engage

 When the air conditioning system works as it should, the clutch engages to pressurize what’s inside the compressor.
 You know it’s happening because you hear the typical clicking sound that occurs when it’s engaged.